clevercool/ANT-Quantization/ant_quantization/ImageNet/README.md

 # vit           - 3.97 GB
 ```
 You can run the following scripts to reproduce the results with fine-tuning (Figure 12) for CNNs (ResNet18, ResNet50, VGG16, InceptionV3) and ViT.
 The result may have a little random error (< 0.1%) due to the CUDA rounding implementation.

+If it occurs the error "RuntimeError: CUDA out of memory.", you can reduce the batch size.

 ```shell
 # run
 ./scripts/eval_resnet18.sh      # About 7 minutes